Nissan Stadium (Yokohama)

-International Stadium Yokohama had the highest seating capacity of any stadium in Japan for 21 years, with a total of 75,000 seats, up until the New National Stadium in Tokyo was opened in December 2019.
-It hosted three group stage games during the 2002 FIFA World Cup, and the final game between Germany and Brazil was played there on 30 June 2002.
-The stadium was one of the football venues for the 2020 Summer Olympics.
-The stadium was a venue for the 2019 Rugby World Cup and eventually hosted the final of the tournament after the originally selected host, National Stadium was unable to be constructed in time.

 On 28 August 2009, Nissan Motors announced that they would not renew the contract for the naming rights of the stadium, which expired on 28 February 2010.
 But negotiations continued with the city, and a new agreement for three more years was completed.
-On 28 February 2013, Yokohama City as the stadium's owner renewed the contract for 3 years from 1 March 2013 until 29 February 2016 in a deal worth 150 million yen a year.
-On 1 December 2015, Yokohama City renewed the contract for 5 years from 1 March 2016 until 28 February 2021 in another deal worth 150 million yen a year.
+On 28 February 2013, Yokohama City as the stadium's owner renewed the contract for three years from 1 March 2013 until 29 February 2016 in a deal worth 150 million yen a year.
+On 1 December 2015, Yokohama City renewed the contract for five years from 1 March 2016 until 28 February 2021 in another deal worth 150 million yen a year.
 On 26 February 2021, Yokohama City renewed the contract for another 5 years from 1 March 2021 to 28 February 2026 in a deal worth 600 million yen (120 million yen per year).

 FIFA Club World Cup

 International Stadium Yokohama has been hosting the FIFA Club World Cup since 2002, first as European/South American Intercontinental Cup and later the Club World Cup.

 The first edition held in Yokohama was the match between Real Madrid and Olimpia, where Real were crowned champions.
 In 2005, the old Intercontinental Cup was replaced to the new World Championship involving football teams, the FIFA Club World Cup, with more teams and matches.

 One of the venues, including the final, from 2005 to the 2008, from 2011 to the 2012 and from 2015 to the 2016 editions was the International Stadium Yokohama.